 Let’s dive into a few Bible passages from the Apocalypse of John the Apostle.

 The term “Apocalypse” comes from the Greek word “apocalupsis,” which means “an uncovering, a revelation, or discovery.”
 Using the word “Revelation” helps us understand that we are discussing the revelations of God to the Apostle John during a vision.
-The Book brings a light to the events of End Time, and the rewards we believers are to expect for believing in the Good News and the message of the Gospel until the end.
+The Book brings a light to the events of the End Times, and the rewards we believers are to expect for believing in the Good News and the message of the Gospel until the end.

 “And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood” (Revelation 1: 5).
-The purpose of the Book of Revelation is to share the truth about the End Time so the faithful can prepare for eternal life.
+The purpose of the Book of Revelations is to share the truth about the End Times so the faithful can prepare for eternal life.
 This earth and the sky will end, and a new earth will exist, filled with the believers of the Gospel, those who persevered in their faith in the Lord.
 Jesus Christ invites us to hope in an eternal life with Him, by showing us God’s Love and His Divine Plan.

 John was a disciple whom Christ chose as one of His Apostles.
 He is also the author of the Book of Revelation.